hessio/SuadeCodingChallenge/README.md

-# Your Project Name
+# Suade Interview Question

 ## Overview
-A Flask app to provide a report based on sample data from an imaginary e-shop.
+A Flask app to provide a report based on sample data from an imaginary e-shop for Suade Labs interview.

 ## Installation
 1. Clone this repository.